uoeIDS/IDS_website/content/assessments/project.en.md

 ### Submission and GitHub repository

-You will need to submit your project write-up to Learn (Learn > Assessment > Gradescope > Final project - team) on the 1 December:
+You will need to submit your project report to Learn (Learn > Assessment > Gradescope > Final project - team) on the 1 December:

-* A `.html` version of your write-up (including a link to the GitHub repository) by 16pm
+* A `.html` version of your report (including a link to the GitHub repository) by 16pm
 * A `.html` version of your presentation by 9am.
 * Your team peer evaluation (under peer evaluation on Gradescope) by 2 December at latest.

-Only _one_ member of your team should submit the write-up and presentation to Learn.
+Only _one_ member of your team should submit the report and presentation to Learn.
 This person will need to add the other team members from the drop down menu that appears under  _View or edit group_ after uploading the files and viewing the submission.
 Everyone should submit the peer evaluation individually.

 As explained above, you _must_ also add the course GitHub account (username: uoeIDS) to your team GitHub repository by the time of the deadline.

 We expect your GitHub repository to contain the following folders and files:

 * `presentation.Rmd` + `presentation.html`: Your presentation slides
-* `summary.md` or `summary.Rmd` + `summary.html`: Your write-up
+* `report.Rmd` + `report.html`: Your report
+* `investigation.Rmd` + `investigation.html`: Your working document for your data science investigation (Note: the work here will not be assessed, it is up to you as to how you use these files to distribute work amongst members and to keep notes about what you find.)
 * `/data/*`: Your dataset in csv or RDS format, in the `/data` folder.
-* `/proposal`: Your proposal discussion notes from earlier in the semester
+* `/img/*`: Any supplementary images for your report/presentation.

 {{% notice warning %}}
 Style and format does count for this assignment, so please take the time to make sure everything looks good and your data and code are properly formatted.